 - Overhead costs (insurance / advertising / trucks /cost of doing business / etc)

-Most roofers already have all these figured out, and adjust prices for each individual roofing job, based on these factors.
-A typical roofing contractor has a base price per “square” (1 square is a roof area of 10*10′ or 100 sq. ft., and is used in the industry to simplify communication between suppliers, architects, sub-contractors and customers).
+Most roofers already have all these figured out, and adjust prices for each individual job, based on these factors.
+A typical contractor has a base price per “square” (1 square is a roof area of 10*10′ or 100 sq. ft., and is used in the industry to simplify communication between suppliers, architects, sub-contractors and customers).
 On top of the base price per square they add additional factors, such as complexity of the job, amount of flashing to be done, and other items such as ventilation, etc.

 What goes into the cost of new roof installation